Basic information on child support in Mississippi.

 - collect or make child support payments.3

-If you get public benefits such as TANF, SNAP, or Medicaid, you will be referred automatically to the Mississippi Department of Human Services for child support services.
+If you get public benefits such as TANF, SNAP, or Medicaid, you will be sent (referred) automatically to the Mississippi Department of Human Services for child support services.
 Children in foster care are also referred automatically.3

-Note: Unwed parents must take steps to establish legal paternity before the judge can order child support.4 However, the judge can give you a temporary child support order while the paternity case is going on.5
+Note: Unwed parents must take steps to establish legal paternity before the judge can order child support.4 However, the judge might be able to give you a temporary child support order while the paternity case is pending.5

 1 Miss.
 Code §§ 93-5-23; 93-9-9; 93-11-65; 93-25-401